Liberal Arts and Science (LAS), Level, and Breadth Designations - Review and criteria

 Liberal Arts and Science (LAS) requirement: Undergraduate L&S students must complete at least 108 degree credits in LAS courses.
 The “C” designation is used to help L&S students identify courses that count toward this requirement.

-Level requirements: Undergraduate L&S students must complete at least 60 credits in Intermediate or Advanced level work.
+Level requirements: The designation meets an L&S degree requirement designed to encourage depth of learning to compliment the “breadth” of learning across disciplines with which we often associate a liberal arts degree.
+Undergraduate L&S students must complete at least 60 credits in Intermediate or Advanced level work.
 Courses are designated with an “E” (Elementary), “I” (Intermediate), and “A” (Advanced) to help L&S students identify courses that count towards that requirement.